Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 Available variables are:

--   projectName: The name of the project.
+-   `projectName`: The name of the project.
 -   stage: The stage of the deployment.
 It can be set using the `--stage` flag in the CLI.

 ```yaml